Rouquier's conjecture and diagrammatic algebra: WF Hecke algebras

-First, we note that if we have a pair of black strands within $2\epsilon$ of each other with a ghost between them, but no strand between their ghosts, we can apply (\ref{eq:triple-point-2}) to write this in terms of slices higher in this partial order.
-Similarly, if there is no ghost between the strands, but a strand between the ghosts, we can apply (\ref{eq:triple-point-1}).
+Depending on the sign of $\kappa$, one of these diagrams corresponds to the situation where we have a pair of black strands within $2\epsilon$ of each other with a ghost between them, but no strand between their ghosts.
+In this case, we can apply (\ref{eq:triple-point-2}) to write this in terms of slices higher in this partial order.

+The other will correspond to the situation where there is no ghost between the strands, but a strand between the ghosts.
+In this case we can apply (\ref{eq:triple-point-1}) similarly.

 Thus, we need only consider the possibilities that that two consecutive strands within $2\epsilon$ of each other have both a strand between ghosts and a ghost between strands, or neither.
+These correspond to the box configurations

+The first of these is exactly what we are looking for, and the second will be ruled out by other means.

-Consider the point of the closest dot in a fixed equivalence class to the red line.
+{\bf Remove dots}: Fix an equivalence class which has at least one dot on a strand.
+Consider the point of the closest dot in this equivalence class to the red line.
 The strand that this dot sits on must be constrained from moving left by a ghost or a red strand.
 If it is a red strand, then we can apply the relation (\ref{qHcost}) to write this in terms of a diagram with slice higher in dominance order and the diagram with the dot removed.

 If the dot is to the left of the red line, then it cannot be constrained only by a strand left of its ghost, since in this case, we can just shift the strand and all to its left in the equivalence class $\epsilon$ units leftward.
 As usual, this process must terminate or the idempotent will be 0 in $\PC^\vartheta$.
 Thus, either a ghost or strand to its left is constraining it.